mohamuhsin/animal-fun-facts/README.md

 - Inside of the function, use e.target.alt to get the name of the animal being clicked.
 - Generate a random index and use it to access an element in the animal’s .facts array.
 - Save the fun fact in a variable.

+**12.** We need a place to display our facts.
+Create an empty < p > element in animalFacts and give it an id attribute equal to 'fact'.